Understanding Emotional Intelligence

 We are inevitably living in a global societal structure filled chaos and uncertainty.
 A world that is filled in all corners with sums of negativity and ego.
 Emotional intelligence has never been more valuable to the human population.
-It is a skill that requires perseverance and hard work, but with invaluable rewards.
+It is a skill that requires perseverance and hard work with invaluable rewards.

 From a scientific view, emotional intelligence is the ability to accurately perceive your own thoughts and others’ emotions; to understand the signals that emotions send about relationships; and to manage your own and other’s emotions.